friendsofaura/FOA.Responder_Bundle/README.md

 ### Installation

-This library requires PHP 5.3 or later, and has no userland dependencies.

-It is installable and autoloadable via Composer as [foa/responder-bundle](https://packagist.org/packages/foa/responder-bundle).
+It is installable and autoloadable via composer as [foa/responder-bundle](https://packagist.org/packages/foa/responder-bundle).

 ### Quality